-- Clearing the All Pages check box from any page for any color replacement edit, should delete that specific edit from all pages except the current page. - A maximum of thirty-two color replacements per page can be performed. - Curve modification is applied after substituting original color.
-For this reason, always create color replacements before adjusting curves. - Soft Proof PDF does not show the color replacement changes applied in the job. - For best results, view the raster at 100% in Fiery ImageViewer when applying color replacements.
+- Clearing the All Pages check box from any page for any color replacement edit, should delete that specific edit from all pages except the current page. - A maximum of thirty-two color replacements per page can be performed. - For best results, view the raster at 100% in Fiery ImageViewer when applying color replacements.
 If raster is viewed at less than 100%, anti-aliasing of the raster preview may cause color replacement at edges to look distorted.
-This does not affect the print. - Color replacement done in the background (paper white areas) will not appear in the printed output.

-- Color replacement is only available for jobs processed with the Composite overprint print option selected. - When the color replacement entry is deleted from any page, it is deleted from all pages in the document, only if the color replacement edit (All Pages check box) is selected.
+This does not affect the print. - Color replacement is only available for jobs processed with the Composite overprint print option selected. - When the color replacement entry is deleted from any page, it is deleted from all pages in the document, only if the color replacement edit (All Pages check box) is selected.
 If the color replacement edit (All Pages check box) is cleared, then deleting the edit will be applicable only for the current page.